Payrolling Through Your Staffing Vendor? You Might Be Overpaying

 Payrolling and staffing are often bundled together, but they serve very different purposes.
 When those differences blur, companies can end up paying far more than necessary for employer of record (EOR) services that could be delivered more efficiently and transparently.

-Understanding how these models differ, and where costs quietly compound, can help leaders make more informed decisions about their workforce strategy, including when to use an employer of record (EOR) for payrolling.
+Understanding how these models differ, and where costs quietly compound, can help leaders make more informed decisions about their workforce strategy, including when to use an EOR for payrolling.

 Payrolling vs. Staffing: What’s the Difference?

 Payrolling refers to an arrangement where an Employer of Record (EOR) manages payroll administration, tax withholding, benefits, and employment compliance for workers you already source or select.
-The focus is operational accuracy, compliance, and risk management.
+The focus is on operational accuracy, compliance, and risk management.
+A good payrolling service makes sure benefits are managed properly, and the company follows all local, state, and federal rules.
+Staying compliant is important because not doing so can lead to serious penalties and legal trouble.

 Where Costs Start to Add Up